rajiyyah/learning-stuff/Kubernetes/Kubernetes.md

         * Automatically generated & added by Kubernetes.

-* The first 2 lines in the configuration file is declaring what you want to create here. *Example below
+* The first 2 lines in the configuration file is declaring what you want to create here. *Example below*.

     * ```yaml
         apiVersion : apps/v1